oracle-livelabs/oci-core/oci-fullstackdrs/switchover-execute/switchover-execute.md

 ### Objectives

-- Perform Run prechecks for the mushop-app-switchover  plan
+- Execute the switchover plan
-- Monitor the executed prechecks plan
+- Monitor the executed switchover plan
-- Verify the executed prechecks plan
+- Verify the executed switchover plan

-## Task 1: Perform Run prechecks for the mushop-app-switchover plan
+## Task 1: Execute switchover for mushop-app-switchover plan

 1. Login into OCI Console with your provided Credentials.
 Select region as **Pheonix**.